 - Our MA program is small and selective.
 This means it can provide our students the opportunity to receive individual attention, and to develop courses of study suited to individual interests.

 - There are typically six to ten MA students and four to six PhD students in the program at any given time.
 All graduate students participate in undergraduate instruction through Assistantships and/or Instructorships.

 - About half of our MA graduates choose to continue their studies in Philosophy, and nearly all of them go on to strong PhD programs in Canada or the United States.

 - The Undergraduate Program offers a number of options to introduce you to the study of Philosophy.
-Please review our undergraduate program and course offerings.
 We encourage you to speak with the Undergraduate Advisor for assistance in mapping out your courses.

 - For those students who intend to specialize in Philosophy you should take an honours degree, and must consult with the Honours Advisor.